-PROBATE CAVEAT INJUNCTION SOLICITORS - CONTESTED DISPUTED WILLS
+PROBATE CAVEAT SOLICITORS - INJUNCTION LAWYERS - CONTESTED DISPUTED WILLS

 In disputed will cases it is not always appropriate to lodge a probate caveat and it may simply be necessary to take action against the estate by issuing legal proceedings in the High Court after a Grant of Probate has been issued.
 It may in certain circumstances be necessary to issue an injunction against the executors of the estate.
 An injunction is an equitable remedy whereby the court can order a particular person to either do or refrain from doing certain acts which in these cases can include a bar on the distribution of money or property until such time as the legal issues are resolved.
 Breach of an injunction can be a serious offence that may carry both civil and criminal liability and penalties including imprisonment for contempt of court.